armory-plugins/armory-crdcheck-plugin/README.md

     plugins:
       Armory.CRDCheck:
         enabled: true
-        config:
-           kind: <Kubernetes kind>
-           apiGroup: <Kubernetes api group.
+        version: 0.0.17
+        extensions: {}
 ```

 Or use the [examplePluginRepository](https://github.com/spinnaker-plugin-examples/examplePluginRepository) to avoid copying the plugin `.zip` artifact.

 # Debugging

-To debug the `fetch-artifacts-orca`  server component inside a Spinnaker service (like Orca) using IntelliJ Idea follow these steps:
+To debug the `crdcheck-clouddriver`  server component inside a Spinnaker service (like Clouddriver) using IntelliJ Idea follow these steps:

 1) Run `./gradlew releaseBundle` in the plugin project.
 2) Copy the generated `.plugin-ref` file under `build` in the plugin project submodule for the service to the `plugins` directory under root in the Spinnaker service that will use the plugin .